-- EC Hormones (US) (Article 22.6 EC) and EC Bananas III (Article 22.6 EC) dealt with traditional market access barriers such as tariffs, quotas and other import restrictions.
+Korea disagrees with the United States that previous arbitrations support the view that the 3.11 level of nullification or impairment should be based on the measure's trade effect.
+The decisions in EC - Hormones (US) (Article 22.6 - EC) and EC - Bananas III (Article 22.6 - EC) dealt with traditional market access barriers such as tariffs, quotas and other import restrictions.
 The situation is different in the case of the CDSOA.
-Brazil also contests the argument of the United States that the CDSOA does not have any trade effect because the use of the disbursements by the recipient companies is not pre-determined or the trade effect of such disbursements is de minimis.
+Korea also contests the argument of the United States that the CDSOA does not have any trade effect because the use of the disbursements by the recipient companies is not pre-determined or the trade effect of such disbursements is de minimis.
 It also contests the attempt of the United states to equate the findings of the Panel that the CDSOA causes no "adverse effects" under Article 5(b) of the SCM Agreement to an absence of "nullification or impairment".
 The Panel explicitly drew a distinction between the two concepts.
-Brazil also notes that the arbitrator in US - 1916 Act (Article 22.6 - US) based its conclusion on the broader notion of "economic effects" of the measure at issue.
+Korea also notes that the arbitrator in US - 1916 Act (Article 22.6 - US) based its conclusion on the broader notion of "economic effects" of the measure at issue.
 The arbitrator in that case did not examine the economic effect of the application or the economic consequence of the measure (i.e. the court judgements or the settlement agreements).
 If the same logic were to be applied in this case, it would ensue that only the economic effect of the CDSOA (i.e. the offset payments made there under) should be taken into account for determining the quantitative level of nullification or impairment of the CDSOA.
-As for the relationship between offset payments and anti-dumping and countervailing duty orders.
-Brazil recalls that neither the Appellate Body nor the Panel excluded any offset payments from their analysis.
-Likewise, Brazil notes that, even in case of revoked orders, the United States domestic industry would still receive a disbursement as part of the CDSOA offset payment.
-The adverse effect on foreign producers/exporters would remain the same. - 3.12 Brazil also contests the fact that the level of nullification or impairment could be "zero".
+As for the relationship between offset payments and anti-dumping and countervailing duty orders, Korea recalls that neither the Appellate Body nor the Panel excluded any offset payments from their analysis.
+Likewise, Korea notes that, even in case of revoked orders, the United States domestic industry would still receive a disbursement as part of the CDSOA offset payment.
+The adverse effect on foreign producers/exporters would remain the same.

+3.12 Korea also contests the fact that the level of nullification or impairment could be "zero".
 The Panel concluded that nullification or impairment existed and the Appellate Body upheld this conclusion.
-For Brazil, claiming that a level of nullification or impairment is "zero" amounts to saying that there is no nullification or impairment.
-While the arbitrator in EC Bananas III (Article 22.6 EC) stated that the presumption under Article 3.8 of the DSU cannot be taken as evidence of a particular level of nullification or impairment, this does not mean that no nullification or impairment exists.
-Brazil notes that the arbitrator in US 1916 Act (Article 22.6 US) acknowledged that any amount payable pursuant to court judgements or settlement agreements would constitute nullification or impairment.
+For Korea, claiming that a level of nullification or impairment is "zero" amounts to saying that there is no nullification or impairment.
+While the arbitrator in EC - Bananas III (Article 22.6 - EC) stated that the presumption under Article 3.8 of the DSU cannot be taken as evidence of a particular level of nullification or impairment, this does not mean that no nullification or impairment exists.
+Korea notes that the arbitrator in US - 1916 Act (Article 22.6 - US) acknowledged that any amount payable pursuant to court judgements or settlement agreements would constitute nullification or impairment.
 The issue in that case was one of proving the amount of those payments.
-It had nothing to do with the substantive determination of the level of nullification or impairment.
-The arbitrator did not conclude that the level of nullification or impairment was de facto "zero". $^{45}$ - 3.13 Finally, regarding the risk alleged by the United States that the approach advocated by Brazil would lead to each Requesting Party suspending obligations in excess of its respective level of nullification or impairment, Brazil argues that this approach is based on an objective concept of nullification or impairment in relation to the violating measure as such, not in relation to individual nullifications or impairments.
+It had nothing to do with the substantive determination of the level of nullification $\sigma$ "zero".

+3.13 Finally, regarding the risk alleged by the United States that the approach advocated by Korea would lead to each Requesting Party suspending obligations in excess of its respective level of nullification or impairment, Korea argues that this approach is based on an objective concept of nullification or impairment in relation to the violating measure as such, not in relation to individual nullifications or impairments.
 As all offset payments constitute nullification or impairment, the suspension of obligations should be authorized to the same amount.